Start Planning

 Is Botswana better value than South Africa for an all-inclusive safari?

-Botswana's lodges cost more per night than South Africa's, but the country enforces strict low-volume, high-value tourism policies that limit guest numbers and protect wilderness character.
+Botswana's lodges cost more per night than South Africa's, but the country enforces strict low-volume, high-value tourism policies that limit guest numbers and protect wilderness character, and a great place for a Botswana honeymoon experience.

 You will encounter fewer vehicles at sightings and enjoy a more remote atmosphere.
 South Africa offers easier logistics, more lodge choice, and lower entry-level pricing, making it the better pick for first-timers or budget-conscious travellers seeking a luxury experience.